 - From the menu, follow “File/Open” and point to the RAW file you wish to process

 Photomatix will load the file and process it according to the parameters set in the settings.
 At the load time, there are no more selections, it’s simple.
 After it is done, it will present the pseudo-HDR file and the small HDR viewer.
 The second image in the small gallery below shows the screen capture at this stage.
 Note that the HDR viewer is displaying the area pointed by the arrow in the middle of the image.
 At this stage, if you like you can save your image as an HDR file in Radiance format.
 Photoshop can open this 32-bit image file if you like and you can process it in Photoshop.
 I prefer to tone map in Photomatix because the controls are more powerful and also much easier to use.
 Whether you save it at this point or not, click on the “Tone Map” button on the toolbar.

-Tone mapping interface has quite a few controls.
-My intention is not to present a full tutorial on what these controls do, so I will present you with the initial screen with the default settings, then show you the completed version with groups of settings following that.
-If you carefully review the following small gallery of images you will get an idea how tone mapping works.
-You can even get help from an article written by John Paul Caponigro on a recent issue of Digital Photo Pro magazine.
-He explains the HDR process using multiple images, but you will understand what these controls do.
+The tone mapping interface has many controls.
+I will only present you with the initial screen with the default settings, then show you the completed version with groups of settings following that.
+If you carefully review the small gallery of images below, you will get an idea of how tone-mapping works.

 When you like what you see, click on the “Process” button to tone map the image and save it as a TIFF file.
 The bit depth and the color space are determined by the preferences.
-Clearly, this image is not finished to reflect my vision for it.
-But I will start in Photoshop with an image that will have the full range of information in the shadows and the highlights as well as mid tones.
+This image is not finished to reflect my vision for it.
+But I will start in Photoshop with an image that will have the full range of information in the shadows and the highlights as well as mid-tones.
 From there, I will take it to where I want this photograph to go.